emilyjohl/Cooper-Hewitt-WP/README.md

 Please download the content from the `docker-compse.yml` file from the Dropbox link that is shared with you (after you provide your preferred email address).

 After you have all the components, copy the `docker-compse.yml` file to the root folder of the cloned repository.
-In the repository, run `docker-compose up -d`.
+In the repository, run `docker compose up -d`.
 It should start to install the docker images for WordPress and the database for running the application.
 After that is done, go to:

 `localhost:8080`